FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 ratingsTbl.userId = grp
 ```
 The bug is because there is a need to group the useid in orden to have all rows with some nonzero data.
-Also, we found out that with the 'ml-10m' dataset from grouplens neither codiGrad nor .... algorithms work as there is too much data for them and after hours of waiting they collapsed.
+Also, we found out that with the 'ml-10m' dataset from grouplens neither 'codiGrad' nor 'fmincg' algorithms work as there is too much data for them and after hours of waiting they collapsed.

 **9. CONCLUSIONS**
 1. for large data sets these algorithms do not work, they are junt too slow.
 Probably there are other algorithms or there is a need for a supercomputer to make them work.